-According to Peterson Field Guide to Medicinal Plants and Herbs, willows hybridize very easily and can be used interchangeably.
-I would suggest that this is true to an extent ie there are general uses thanks to a similar chemical profile among willow species.
+According to Peterson Field Guide to Medicinal Plants and Herbs, willows hybridize very easily and species can be used interchangeably.
+I would suggest that this is true to an extent.
 However, as the Eclectic sources note above, I think it’s probably reasonable to say that there are still some uses specific to black willow.

 Summary of Potential Black Willow First Aid Uses